niplav/site/data.md

 Meditation
 -----------

-Similarly, one can export meditation data from Meditavo (if one has coughed up 5€ for the premium version, which I decided was worth it for the data, after having locked myself in :-|):
+Similarly, one can export meditation data from Medativo (if one has coughed up 5€ for the premium version, which I decided was worth it for the data, after having locked myself in :-|):